amzn/selling-partner-api-samples/use-cases/pricing-b2b/docs/blog-post/AB-pricing-blog-post.md

 ## The recommended flow to achieve the FO with the tools and API

 As we know, competitive price is an important factor in achieving FO.
 With this in mind, the flow presented here uses SP-API tools as part of the process.
-It starts by reading the B2B AOC notification and calling the Product Pricing APIs to gather additional information if needed; it then executes logic to find the competitive prices for the product, and finally uses the Listings Feeds API to update the price.
+It starts by reading the B2B AOC notification and calling the Product Pricing APIs to gather additional information if needed; it then executes logic to find the competitive prices for the product, and finally uses the Listings API to update the price.
 Please note that FO is not guaranteed as competing Offers may change and other Offers may be highlighted due to other factors previously mentioned.
 However, maintaining competitive prices is one strategy to achieve this goal.

 ### The B2B AOC notification